Azhar-Ehsan/Azhar-Ehsan.github.io/README.md

 # Azhar Ehsan
-This is Bohar Singh's personal [homepage](https://Azhar-Ehsan.github.io/).
+This is Azhar's personal [homepage](https://Azhar-Ehsan.github.io/).

 ## A short introduction